vue-vine/vue-vine/packages/docs/design/spec.md

 You **must** specify any boolean props with a literal `boolean` annotation, just like what we'll talk about later in the [`vineProp` section](/design/macros#vineprop).

-In a nutshell, if you don't provide a formal parameter for the VCF, and no `vineProp` macro call inside the VCF as well, the props will be `{}`.
+In a nutshell, if you don't provide a formal parameter for the VCF, and no `vineProp` macro call inside the VCF as well, component's `props` field will be `{}`.

 ## Caveats